Tom's Inflation Calculator

 • Personal Consumption Expenditures Price Index: This data set is less well known than the other government inflation indexes but probably has more effect on the U.S. economy, because it's the one the Federal Reserve uses to guide its monetary policy.
 For example, when you hear that the Fed's inflation-rate target is 2%, the PCEPI is the Fed's official yardstick — not the Consumer Price Index commonly quoted in news reports.

 Over time, the PCEPI tends to be lower than the CPI.
 That's important, because the Fed hesitates to raise its key interbank interest rate unless inflation meets or exceeds the target.
-Because of its importance, I added this data set to my program in February 2016 and revised it in August 2019 to use the annual data going back to 1929, not seasonally adjusted.
+Because of its importance, I added this data set to my program in February 2016 and revised it in March 2024 to use the same year-over-year data going back to 1960 (seasonally adjusted) that the Federal Reserve uses.
 The PCEPI is compiled by the U.S. Bureau of Economic Analysis.

-• ShadowStats (U.S. Price Inflation): This data set measures U.S. retail price inflation using statistics not compiled by the U.S. government.
-Instead, this data is provided with the permission of ShadowStats, a private company.
+• ShadowStats (U.S. Price Inflation): This data set isn't compiled by the U.S. government.
+Instead, the source is ShadowStats, a private company.
 (My thanks to ShadowStats author John Williams for his cooperation.)

-ShadowStats data is an alternative to the official inflation data from the U.S. Bureau of Labor Statistics.
-In general, ShadowStats says that actual inflation is much higher than the government's official statistics.
-Although the ShadowStats inflation seems much higher than the inflation in my personal experience, some people want an alternative to the U.S. government data.
+ShadowStats is an alternative to the official inflation data from the U.S. Bureau of Labor Statistics.
+In general, ShadowStats says that actual inflation is much higher than the government's measurements.
+Although my personal experience differs, some people want an alternative to the U.S. government data.
 ShadowStats data is proprietary and copyrighted.
-Although ShadowStats has granted me permission to use some of its data in my Inflation Calculator, my program is not permitted to display the data.
+ShadowStats has granted me permission to use some of its data in my Inflation Calculator, but my program is not permitted to display the data.
 For information about ShadowStats, see www.shadowstats.com.
+(Note: ShadowStats appears to be inactive since mid-2023; the latest data is from 2022.)

 Displaying Inflation Rates